SurrealNumber/CoreTitleInheritance/readme.txt

     - Should include changelog
     - Should include instructions for reporting bug/problem
     - will be markdown
-    - Should probably have links. <- problem: Need the readme done before links are created. paradox mod page
+    - Should probably have links. <- problem: Need the readme done before links are created. <- will add links in first version >1.0.0, but not 1.0.0. paradox mod page
     - looks like it has its own change log stuff. steam mod page